Start with the checklist before the first season gets too big.

 A practical worksheet for choosing one system, setting a first-stage budget, and narrowing the next move while the picture is still forming.

-Best for: Beginners who need a calmer first plan instead of more tabs, more gear, or more conflicting advice.
+Best for: Beginners who need a first-season plan with limits, not more tabs or more gear.

-• A first-30-days decision checklist
+• A first-season decision checklist

 • A one-system starter plan